SmithsonianWorkshops/CodingInPython/Week 3/README.md

 ### Jupyter Notebook

 We will be following along with Jupyter Notebooks in class today, so we all we need to have that those set up to run on your computers.
-Paul sent out instructions on how to do this a week or 2 ago, but we'll go through it right now.
+Paul created a document on how to do this here: [Jupyter Instructions](jupyter_instructions.md), but we'll go through it right now.

 To install jupyter notebooks, open a Terminal or Command Prompt and type: